-On behalf of the University of Tennessee Southern Safety and Security, we would like to welcome you to our great university.
+On behalf of the UT Southern Safety and Security, we would like to welcome you to our great university.
 We are truly honored to be a part of the UT Southern family and the mission to make our campus a wonderful and safe place to continue your education and success.
 It is our hope that you will find the information in this report informative and helpful during your educational journey.

 While we are thankful for our low crime rates, no campus is immune to crime.
 Safety is a shared responsibility that is best maintained when actively practiced by all members of the community.
-To be an active member of your own personal safety and the safety of all others in our community, we strongly urge you to review the policies and procedures, campus safety measures and guidance on crime reporting included in this report.
+As a member or perspective member of the UT Southern community, we strongly urge you to review the policies and procedures, campus safety measures and guidance on crime reporting included in this report.

-We ask you to take a moment to consider the following safety tips:
+Please take a moment to consider the following safety tips:

-- Report crime and situations that seem suspicious immediately. - Don't leave property unattended or unsecured.
-Unattended items are an easy target, making theft the most common crime reported. - Always lock your residence and car.
-Don't leave valuables, such as electronics, visible. - Avoid walking alone at night.
-Always be aware of your surroundings.
+- Report crimes and situations that seem suspicious immediately. - Never leave property unattended or unsecured.
+Unattended items are an easy target for theft. - Always lock your residence and car, and don't leave valuables visible. - Avoid walking alone at night, and always be aware of your surroundings.

-In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Campus Fire Safety Right To Know Act, and the 2013 Violence Against Women Reauthorization Act (VAWA), University of Tennessee Southern provides the following information for your use.
-Before continuing on, it is important to point out that University of Tennessee Southern is an open campus and we welcome visitors.
-Crimes exist in our community and while the University has a variety of crime prevention programs and services, we count on every member of our community to be aware of their surroundings.
-Safety is a shared responsibility that lies with each of us.
-Each member of the UT Southern community assumes the personal responsibility for creating an environment free from physical and/or sexual violence, hate speech, harassment, vandalism, theft and other Code of Conduct/ UT Southern Policy violations.
-Campus Safety and Security employs an approach that focuses on harm and risk-reduction, finding the learning moments possible in any given interaction, and promoting student growth and development.
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Campus Fire Safety Right To Know Act, and the 2013 Violence Against Women Reauthorization Act (VAWA), UT Southern provides the following information for your use.
+Before continuing on, it is important to point out that UT Southern is an open campus and we welcome visitors.
+Crimes exist in our community and while the university has a variety of crime prevention programs and services, we count on every member of our community to be aware of their surroundings.
+Safety is a shared responsibility UT Southern Safety and Security employs an approach that focuses on harm and risk reduction, finding the learning moments possible in any given interaction, and promoting student growth and development.
 We strongly encourage everyone to promptly report all criminal activity and suspicious persons.
-We also recommend you avail yourself of the numerous existing programs and services to enhance your safety and awareness.
-We are here to serve our community and welcome your questions and comments.
+We also recommend you remain informed of the numerous existing programs and services to enhance your safety and awareness.